playwright-community/playwright-ng-schematics/README.md

 For a list of accepted arguments, use `ng e2e --help`.
 If you need more options and control on the CLI, the best solution is to use `npx playwright test` directly.

-### Run an Angular dev server
+### Start an Angular development server

-If a `devServerTarget` option is specified, the builder will launch an Angular server and will set `PLAYWRIGHT_TEST_BASE_URL` environment variable automatically.
+If a `devServerTarget` option is specified, the builder will launch an Angular server and will automatically set the `PLAYWRIGHT_TEST_BASE_URL` environment variable.

 ```json title="angular.json"
         "e2e": {